Andrea-vicari/Andrea-vicari/README.md

 🛠️ My tech toolkit includes React, Bootstrap5, NodeJS, Redux/RTK Toolkit.
 Lately i took the chanche to hardly work on my back-end skills, learning how to set up Full Stack projects, mainly using Node.js and Mongo DB.

-🔍 🔍 I'm currently working on some free-lance projects as well as looking for some new opportunities.
+🔍 I'm currently looking for some new opportunities as well as working on some freelance projects.

 Let's connect and build the future together! 🌟